Dharius7/airbnb-clone-project/README.md

 Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

 # Team Roles
-a.
-Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+1. Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
-b.
-Database Administrator: Manages database design, indexing, and optimizations.
+2. Database Administrator: Manages database design, indexing, and optimizations.
-c.
-DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+3. DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
-d.
-QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+4. QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 # Technology Stack
 1. Django: A high-level Python web framework used for building the RESTful API.